tervahagn/SL-DC-garlic-hub/docs/connect-media-player.md

 - The etag for media will be determined from the webserver by default
 - This method minimizes data traffic and allows for efficient updates

-## Authentication with User-Agent
+## Player Authentication with User-Agent or X-Signage-Agent

-Garlic-Hub will detect the player according to his User-Agent.
+Garlic-Hub identifies and authenticates media players through two primary methods: by checking the User-Agent or the X-Signage-Agent in the request header.
+Regardless of the method chosen, the string format for identification must be consistent.

+### X-Signage-Agent
+For media player applications built for web browsers, the User-Agent is typically set by the browser and cannot be altered.
+In such scenarios, Garlic-Hub provides the X-Signage-Agent header as an alternative for authentication.
+Please use the same specified format as you would for the User-Agent.

+### User-Agent
+If your media player application is developed for a specific operating system, you have complete control over the User-Agent string.
+We recommend using the User-Agent for these applications, although the X-Signage-Agent remains a viable alternative.

+### Detection String Format
-To be compatible with SMIL player from IAdea and QBic International player should use:
+To be compatible with SMIL player from IAdea and QBic International player should use following format:

-following format:

 ```